-Holmer Kok has a Master's Degree in International Business and Management (Cum Laude) and a Research Master's Degree in Economics and Business (specializing in Innovation and Organization) (Cum Laude) from the University of Groningen.
-During his PhD (under supervision of Prof. dr. Dries Faems and Dr. Pedro de Faria), he conducted in-depth empirical studies on the topic of knowledge recombination using unique data from the fuel cell industry.
-During his PhD, he spent a semester at EPFL (École Polytechnique Fédérale de Lausanne) as a visiting researcher, under the guidance of Prof. dr. Christopher Tucci.
-He works as an Assistant Professor (tenure track) at the Stockholm School of Economics, focusing on the field of innovation management.
-Taking a knowledge recombination lens, his research examines factors underlying the creation of valuable new technologies.
-He also studies the performance implications of various extramural knowledge sourcing strategies, such as strategic alliances and mergers and acquisitions.
-His research has been presented at international conferences such as the Annual Meeting of the Academy of Management, Strategic Management Society Conference, and DRUID.
+I have a Master's Degree in International Business and Management (Cum Laude) and a Research Master's Degree in Economics and Business (specializing in Innovation and Organization) (Cum Laude) from the University of Groningen.
+During my PhD (under supervision of Prof. dr. Dries Faems and Dr. Pedro de Faria), I conducted in-depth empirical studies on the topic of knowledge recombination using unique data from the fuel cell industry.
+During my PhD, I also spent a semester at EPFL (École Polytechnique Fédérale de Lausanne) as a visiting researcher, under the guidance of Prof. dr. Christopher Tucci.
+Currently, I work as an Assistant Professor (tenure track) at the Stockholm School of Economics, focusing on the field of innovation management.
+Taking a knowledge recombination lens, my research examines factors underlying the creation of valuable new technologies.
+Next to this, I also study the performance implications of various extramural knowledge sourcing strategies, such as strategic alliances and mergers and acquisitions.
+My research has been presented at international conferences such as the Annual Meeting of the Academy of Management, Strategic Management Society Conference, and DRUID.

 Kok, H., Faems, D., & de Faria, P. (Forthcoming).
 Dusting Off the Knowledge Shelves: Recombinant Lag and the Technological Value of Inventions.
 Journal of Management.